tud-hri/joan/docs/setup-carla-windows.md

 rid of the version(s) you don't really need.
 If you do need multiple versions, please make sure that the version you will be using for joan (3.8 if you've followed above instructions) is the only version in your system and user `PATH` variable.

-To check if we can run Python from the command line.
-And if the python command links to the correct version of Python, it might not if you have multiple versions of Python installed.
-Open a command line window and type:
+To make sure the correct version of Python is used you can open a command line window and type:

     python